arikast/askbash/README.txt

 Some nit-picky syntax/naming rules which MUST be followed
 ==========================================================

-- If your Ruby completion class is called Abc, then it must be defined in a class called AbcCompleter whose definition an be found in $ASKBASH_HOME/lib/completers/AbcCompleter.rb
+- If your Ruby completion class is called Abc, then it must be defined in a class called AbcCompleter whose definition can be found in $ASKBASH_HOME/lib/completers/AbcCompleter.rb

 - If the command you are autocompleting is called foobar, then: